The Falcon Cam: A bird’s eye view!

 March 05 – Red Girl lays the second egg in midafternoon.

 March 03 – The first egg appears in the nest box, five days earlier than the first egg in 2013!
 We can expect more eggs to be laid about every other day over the next week.

 January and February – This season, the DNREC Falcon Cam welcomes Red Girl’s new mate Trinity.
-Under unknown circumstances, her former mate, CJ, disappeared last year and his fate is also unknown.
+Under unknown circumstances, her former mate, CJ, disappeared last year and his fate remains unknown.
 However, in the world of Peregrine falcons, a new male quickly arrived on the scene and was accepted by Red Girl.
 Both resident adults, Red Girl and Trinity, are seen in the nest box making scrapes and courting.
-As March approached, activity in the box picked up as the pair prepared for the first egg of 2014!
+As March approached, activity in the box picked up as the pair prepared for their clutch of eggs for 2014.